Should I get a flu shot?

 - Moderate to severe illness with fever (wait until the illness improves)

 - History of Guillain-Barre Syndrome

 If you do get the flu vaccine, the most common side effect is some mild swelling, redness, and soreness around the area of the injection, which can last 1 to 2 days.
 You may also feel a little achy, with general malaise, fever, and muscle pain lasting 1 to 2 days.
 Despite these possible side-effects, a flu shot is much less dreary than getting a full-fledged case of the flu.
 Other less likely adverse effects are allergic reactions and the development of Guillain-Barre syndrome, a rare paralytic illness, but this disease is extremely uncommon.

 Each year Columbia Health will have a supply of injectable influenza vaccine for eligible Columbia students, faculty, and staff.
 This free service will be provided on a first-come, first-served basis at various flu fairs.
-Or, you can call 212-854-7426 or log on to Open Communicator to schedule a vaccination appointment if you are on the Morningside campus.
-If you are on the CUMC campus, call 212-305-3400 for more information on flu vaccinations.
+Or, you can contact Medical Services to schedule a vaccination appointment if you are on the Morningside campus.
+If you are on the CUMC campus, the Student Health Service for more information on flu vaccinations.
 You can also check the Columbia Health flu website for updates or to subscribe to the e-mail update list.

 For more information, you can check out the following resources: